Alex-SA1/Efficient-Study-Platform/README.md

 ![study-session-3](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/study-session-3.png?raw=true)

 The pomodoro timer has four cycles.
-A cycle has work session and a short break After all cycles are done, a long break will come.
+A cycle has a work session and a short break.
+After all cycles are done, a long break will come.

 You can edit pomodoro timer minutes for every mode (work, short break, long break).